How Much Does It Cost to Live In Greece?

 If you cannot find the local market, any local citizen will help you find them.

-The Greek transportation system is developed and is represented by automobiles, railways, air connection, waterways, sea transport, and public transport in the cities.
+The Greek transportation system is developed and is represented by automobiles, railways, air connections, waterways, sea transport, and public transport in the cities.

 Prices for monthly utilities do not seem high as in the rest of the European countries.